glouppe/info8002-large-scale-data-systems/lecture6.md

 $\rightarrow$ Node 0 is the preceding node of $k = 4$.

-Of course, one could implement a mechanism that prevents node 4 from looking up its own preceiding node in the network.
+Of course, one could implement a mechanism that prevents node 4 from looking up its own preceding node in the network.

 ---